HashEngineering/hamradiocoin-wallet/README.md

-This is a work in progress and still not working...
-But it will soon.

-Welcome to _digitalcoin Wallet_, a standalone digitalcoin payment app for your Android device!
+Welcome to _hamradiocoin Wallet_, a standalone hamradiocoin payment app for your Android device!

 This project contains several sub-projects: